Machine Explanations and Human Understanding: Experiments

 \subsection{Results}

 \para{H1 (Over-reliance without intuition).} In order to compare the agreement across two conditions (anonymized vs. regular group), we compute user-level agreement in each condition and run the independent $t$-test between users in the two conditions.
-Consistent with H1, our results show that users in \nointuition group are more likely to agree with AI compared with users in \withintuition group ($t= 7.29, p<0.001$).
-The average agreement rate for users in no intuition group is as high as $70.64\%$, compared to $54.32\%$ in \withintuition group.
-In other words, without any strong intuitions about the underlying task, humans over-rely on AI predictions.
+Consistent with H1, our results show that users in the \nointuition group are more likely to agree with AI compared with users in the \withintuition group ($t= 7.29, p<0.001$).
+The average agreement rate for users in the \nointuition group is as high as $70.64\%$, compared to $54.32\%$ in the \withintuition group.
+In other words, without any strong intuitions about the underlying task, humans tend to rely on AI predictions.

+\para{H2a (Alignment with \intuitionr \& \intuitionm; explanation consistency).} Consistent with the hypothesis, the average agreement rate of AB is $90.71\%$ and GF is $83.57\%$, and the difference is statistically significant ($t=2.44,p=0.017$).
+This result is consistent with early work on explanation coherence~\citep{thagard1989explanatory}.

-\para{H2a (Alignment of R).} For the rest of the hypotheses, we use paired $t$-test only on the users that hold the assumed intuitions in \figref{fig:exp_design}.
+\para{H2b (Alignment of R; explanation consistency).} We use paired $t$-test on the users that hold the assumed intuitions in \figref{fig:exp_design}.
 We first investigate the agreement of \intuitionr.
-Consistent with H2a, the agreement of AB is $90.71\%$, much higher than CD ($25.00\%$).
+Consistent with our hypothesis, the agreement of AB is $90.71\%$, much higher than CD ($25.00\%$).
 The difference is statistically significant ($t = 14.25, p<0.001$).

-\para{H2b (Alignment with \mechanism).} Similarly, we investigate agreement for alignment with \intuitionm.
-Consistent with H2b, the agreement with AB is $90.71\%$, much higher than that with EF ($22.14\%$).
+\para{H2c (Alignment with \mechanism; explanation consistency).} Similarly, we investigate agreement for alignment with \intuitionm.
+Consistent with our hypothesis, the agreement with AB is $90.71\%$, much higher than that with EF ($22.14\%$).
 The difference is statistically significant ($t = 15.01, p<0.001$).

-\para{H2c (Alignment with \intuitionr \& \intuitionm; explanation consistency).} H2a and H2b can hold even when participants ignore machine explanations.
-Our final hypothesis controls for the predicted label and examines the role of explanations.
-Consistent with the hypothesis, the average agreement rate of AB is $90.71\%$ and GF is $83.57\%$, and the difference is statistically significant ($t=2.44,p=0.017$).
-This result is consistent with early work on explanation coherence~\cite{thagard1989explanatory}.

-In summary, results from our experiment have confirmed all the hypotheses, including H1 and H2c, and demonstrate how task-specific human intuitions shape the outcome of a study on the effect of machine explanations.
+In summary, results from our experiment have confirmed all the hypotheses, and demonstrate how task-specific human intuitions shape the outcome of a study on the effect of machine explanations.